-Moving things with に, へ, and から
+Particles に, へ, and から

 These particles mainly deal with location. から indicates the starting point of an action, and へ and に indicate the ending point or direction of an action.

-から is the same general "from" you see in english, even when it is abstract.
+から is the same general "from" you see in English, even when it is abstract.

-The subject was dropped in the Japanese version of this sentence.
 The subject can be dropped in Japanese if it's understood or not important.
 A lot of example sentences will have a lack of a clear pronoun, so our translations will just add a random one for the sake of making them readable.
 Remember that just because an example translation may say “he” instead of “she” it doesn’t mean that it is clear in Japanese.

 へ translates well as "to" or "toward" in most situations, including abstract ones.
+In the previous example it also works as "on".
+Translations can be fairly loose.

 東京行く